Notable residents of Milford

 He lived in Milford, Connecticut from 1907 until his death in 1945.
 Lake's first submarine for the U.S. Navy, set a depth record.

 Lake continued designing maritime salvage systems including obtaining permission to partially salvage the Lusitania He advised the United States Navy on submarine technology and maritime salvage during World War II.

 The US Navy built a class of vessels named in his honor in service between 1964 and 1999.

-Vice President Aaron Burr was required to stop and stay in Milford due to a law prohibiting Sunday traveling
+Vice President Aaron Burr was required to stop and stay at the same tavern in Milford due to a law prohibiting Sunday traveling.

-Bill Clinton rented a shoreline cottege while a student at Yale University in New Haven
+Bill Clinton rented a shoreline cottage at 889 East Broadway with a few of his drinking buddies as a student at Yale in nearby New Haven.